Gardnerella

 What is Gardnerella?

-A type of bacteria that can cause infections in the vagina.
+Gardnerella is a type of bacteria that can cause infections in the vagina.

 What are the symptoms of Gardnerella infection?

-Abnormal vaginal discharge, odor, and itching.
+Symptoms may include abnormal vaginal discharge, odor, and irritation.

 How is Gardnerella typically transmitted?